serimag/landinghack-fakepay/README.md

 **About Us**

-We're the leading company providing Intelligent Document Processing services in Spain, focused in the banking industry processing >1 million pages per day.
+At Serimag we're the leading company providing Intelligent Document Processing services in Spain, focused in the banking industry processing >1 million pages per day.

 We're based in Barcelona, founded in 2007 and a strong expertise in NLP and Computer Vision.

+For this demo its been Sergio & Hugo, part of the Serimag team, that have built FakePay during a weekend and some late nights.

 ---
 ## ✨FakePay Features